jonocarroll/safespace/README.md

 - anything that `devtools::check()` flags
 - improvements

-At the start of October 2024, the package is in a broken state and cannot be installed - _can you help_?
+At the start of October, the package is in a broken state and cannot be installed - _can you help_?
 Throughout October, it may also end up in a broken state (intentionally or not) - that's fine.